Off-campus Resources

 , is a Washington, D.C.-based organization positioned to serve people with disabilities in the manner of AARP; group insurance options available, in addition to a collective national voice for the community, by the community.

-, a divison of North Carolina State University's College of Design, started through the vision of the late Ron Mace, FAIA, named one of the 100 Most Influential People in North Carolina in the 20th Century by the News & Observer in August of 1999.
+, a division of North Carolina State University's College of Design, started through the vision of the late Ron Mace, FAIA, named one of the 100 Most Influential People in North Carolina in the 20th Century by the News & Observer in August of 1999.
 His vision was "designing for all ages and abilities throughout the lifespan" and it is now being talked about in educational circles, as well as embraced world-wide by designers of all kinds

 , based in Washington, D.C., works with the President and Congress to increase the inclusion, independence, and empowerment of all Americans with disabilities.